yonihod/periapt/readme.md

 Your server must be **publicly available**.
 You may choose any cloud provider you like (Heroku, AWS, Azure, GCP/Firebase, everything works).

+Submit this exercise by forking this repository and opening a Pull Request containing your implementation.

 **Please provide detailed instuctions regarding:**
 1. How to use your API.
 2. How to run your server from your source code (e.g `npm install && tsc && PORT=3000 node dist`).